learnbyexample/Python_Basics/Sequence_Set_Dict_data_types.md

 ### <a name="dictionary"></a>Dictionary

 * `dict` types can be thought of as unordered list of `key:value` pairs or a named list of items
+* up to Python v3.5 (and some implementations of v3.6) do not retain order of insertion of dict elements

 ```python
 >>> marks = {'Rahul' : 86, 'Ravi' : 92, 'Rohit' : 75}